Yosi2020/Covid-detection-Ju/README.md

 you can get the model from https://drive.google.com/file/d/1-3rdfz-iwg8BEWTT_XamcGU6nvFi9e-n/view?usp=sharing

-coming soon the other code part data Loading, data preparation, model developing and predicting
+now other code part data Loading, data preparation, model developing and predicting is inculde in #main-code folder

 any question you can get at eyosimar524@gmail.